-“Following last year’s harsh winter, we want to remind customers
+“Following recent harsh winters, we want to remind customers that

-that sub-freezing temperatures for an extended period can cause
+sub-freezing temperatures for an extended period can cause pipes in

-pipes in vulnerable areas to freeze and burst and result in costly
+vulnerable areas to freeze and burst and result in costly damage,”

-damage,” said Illinois American Water President Karla Olson Teasley.
+said Illinois American Water President Bruce Hauk.
+“By taking the

-“By taking the proper preventive steps, customers can avoid worrying
+proper preventive steps, customers can avoid worrying about frozen

-about frozen pipes and making expensive repairs to damaged plumbing
+pipes and making expensive repairs to damaged plumbing inside and

 Property owners are responsible for maintenance of the water service